tonnykwon/blog/_machine/2019-05-28-Principal Coordinate Analysis.md

 ## Code

-Suppose we have 5 cities and the distance data between each city.
-Using Principal Coordinate Analysis, we will plot these 5 dimensional data into 2 dimensional data.
+Suppose we have the distance data between 5 cities; "Sydney", "Brisbane", "Perth", "Melbourne", and "Alice Spring".
+Using Principal Coordinate Analysis, we will plot these 5 dimensional data into 2 dimensions.

 ```python
 city_distance =